118 Quotes

 Archbishop Marcel Lefebvre (Founder of the SSPX) November 21, 1974 1974 Declaration of Archbishop Lefebvre Source ↗

-Context: A foundational SSPX text setting out Lefebvre's distinction between 'Eternal Rome' and post-conciliar Rome.
+Context: Foundational SSPX text setting out Lefebvre's distinction between 'Eternal Rome' and post-conciliar Rome.
+It frames later disputes over Vatican II, liturgical reform, and obedience.

 SSPX Source